VIZ-US/PORTAL/README.md

 - PortalManipulation: this is the scene we used for the study.

 ## Study Results Data
 - The study results described in our paper are confidentiality saved through Box (https://www.box.com/) by following IRB: #12168 and #12404.
-Please contact the authors (PI or student researchers for this study) to access the data.
+Please contact the authors to access the data.